 Having a generously sized vestibule or two and a few interior pockets can significantly enhance a tent’s overall livability.
 Both not only help you locate your gear more easily, but also let you separate wet and dry items, food and clothing, sharps and non-sharps, and your own kit from your partner’s.

-Finally, a gearloft is an overhead, usually detachable shelf in the tent canopy.
-While these detract a little from your tent’s headroom, they’re ideal for storing kit you want to keep off the tent floor and drying damp clothes.
+Finally, a gearloft is an overhead, usually detachable shelf in the canopy.
+While these detract a little from your tent’s headroom, they’re ideal for storing kit you want to keep off the floor and drying damp clothes.

 Lastly, we need to mention that 4-season tents are typically an expensive purchase, but there are good budget 4-season tents on the market.